 Generally, tax returns and return information are confidential, as required by Code section 6103.
 However, section 6103 allows or requires the Internal Revenue Service to disclose or give the information shown on your return to others as described in the Code.
-For example, we may disclose your tax information to the Department of Justice for civil and criminal litigation, and to cities, states, and the District of Columbia for use in administering their tax laws.
+For example, we may disclose your tax information to the Department of Justice for civil and criminal litigation, and to cities, states, the District of Columbia, and U.S. commonwealths and possessions to administer their tax laws.
 We may also disclose this information to federal and state agencies to enforce federal nontax criminal laws, or to federal law enforcement and intelligence agencies to combat terrorism.